-Information about the vaccine rollout and what to do if you need help getting to your vaccine appointment:
+Information about the vaccine rollout and what to do if you need help getting to your vaccine and booster appointment:

 Check Coronavirus case numbers and data in your local area:

 Public Health Scotland’s interactive dashboard now provides a map showing the number of cases in local areas, as well as trends for local authorities and NHS boards

 Advice for people are at highest risk if they catch Covid